-Material you will need to make your Christmas door decoration:
+Materials you will need to make your Christmas door decoration:

 How much fabric do you need?

 Once the fabric is cut at the right dimensions, just wrap the door as a gift.
 To prevent the fabric to slip around, you can also use masking tape to hold it while making the knots.
-Once the knot are made it hold by itself, so you can remove the tape.
+Once the knot is made it hold by itself, so you can remove the tape.
 I used some staples to hold the bows in place.